ellieeadington/sei66-project01/readme.md

 > I was encountering problems with this code running before the last letter was placed in the word zone, so I decided to come back to this later.

 ### Changing elements of the game
 > I realised that there was no need for the 'discard zone' given that it would be obvious once a letter had been chosen incorrectly, as the tile could be highlighted in red, for example, in the 'choose letter zone'.
 I decided first to remove the relevant HTML, CSS and JS, and then restructure my game so that I was happy with all of the components and the layout.
 I got slightly carried away with some of the styling of the game, as it was a nice break from writing the logic - haha!
-I had to update my canvas JS draw co-ordinates too.
+I had to update my canvas JS draw coordinates too.
 It was very difficult to get the horizontal and vertical lines to appear to be the same width, so I had to create two draw functions, one that drew thicker lines.
 Code below:

 ``` js
  function draw(mtX,mtY, ltX, ltY ) {